BrianShelby/Capstone/README.md

 The [register to vote](https://www.youtube.com/embed/JAI9vuvCads) page will have an embedded youtube video explaining the steps on how to register.
 The page will also include links to external web pages

 ## Join Mailing List

+The mailing list will help keep the voters informed of any new and upcoming bills by sending out notifications via email.